Todas as Flores

 Todas as Flores (English title: All the Flowers) is a Brazilian telenovela created by João Emanuel Carneiro.
-It premiered on Globoplay on 19 October 2022.
+It premiered on Globoplay on 19 October 2022, and ended on 1 June 2023.
 The telenovela stars Sophie Charlotte, Regina Casé, Letícia Colin, and Mariana Nunes.

 Plot

-Maíra (Sophie Charlotte) lives in the city of Pirenópolis, in Goiás, with her father, Ivaldo (Chico Díaz).
-Maíra, who is blind, grew up believing that her mother was dead, a lie that her father made up to protect her because Maíra's mother rejected her at birth because of her visual impairment.
-One day, Maíra witnesses her father arguing with Zoé (Regina Casé), her mother, who's reappearance has a reason.
-During the argument, Ivaldo has a heart attack and dies.
-Zoé, who has a criminal history, tells Maíra a different version of why she disappeared, that Ivaldo ran away with her when she was still a little girl, preventing the two from having a relationship.
+Maíra (Sophie Charlotte) lives in the city of Pirenópolis, in Goiás, with her father, Rivaldo (Chico Díaz).
+Maíra, who is blind, grew up believing that her mother was dead, a lie that her father told to protect her because Maíra's mother rejected her at birth due to her visual impairment.
+One day, Maíra witnesses her father arguing with Zoé (Regina Casé), her mother, whose reappearance has a reason.
+During the argument, Rivaldo has a heart attack and dies.
+Zoé, who has a criminal history, tells Maíra a different version of why she disappeared, that Rivaldo ran away with her when she was still a little girl, preventing the two from having a relationship.

 Without anyone, Maíra accepts her mother's proposal to move to Rio de Janeiro with her.
-When Maíra arrives in the city, she meets her sister, Vanessa (Letícia Colin), who needs a bone marrow transplant to treat leukemia.
+When Maíra arrives in the city, she meets her sister, Vanessa (Letícia Colin), who needs a bone marrow transplant to treat her leukemia.
 Zoé explains the situation to Maíra, and she offers herself for Vanessa's procedure.
 In Rio, Maíra is reunited with Judite (Mariana Nunes), her godmother, who warns her about how dangerous Zoé can be.
 The relationship between Maíra and Vanessa becomes more complicated because of Rafael (Humberto Carrão), Vanessa's fiancé who falls in love with Maíra, and Pablo (Caio Castro), Vanessa's lover and partner in her scams.